 In November of 2006, we entered into a fully funded collaboration agreement with Takeda for therapeutic monoclonal antibody discovery and development under which we agreed to discover and optimize therapeutic antibodies against multiple targets selected by Takeda.
 Takeda agreed to make up-front, annual maintenance and milestone payments to us, fund our research and development and manufacturing activities for preclinical and early clinical studies and pay royalties on sales of products resulting from the collaboration.
-Takeda is responsible for clinical trials.
+Takeda is responsible for clinical trials and commercialization of drugs after an IND submission and is granted the right to manufacture once a product enters into Phase 2 clinical trials.
 In the first quarter of 2010, a discovery and development program with Takeda under this collaboration was discontinued following the analysis of research data.
 The termination resulted in the recognition of the remaining unamortized balance in deferred revenue of \$1.1 million in the first quarter of 2010, as no continuing performance obligations exist.
-Separately, we received a \$1.0 million payment from Takeda for achieving a pre-established, preclinical millison payment in revenue in the first quarter of 2010.
+Separately, we received a \$1.0 million payment from Takeda for achieving a pre-established, preclinical milestone under the only currently active discovery and development program with Takeda.
+We recognized this milestone payment in revenue in the first quarter of 2010.
 We have completed a technology transfer and do not expect to perform any further contract research and development services under this program.

 Under the terms of this agreement, we may receive milestone payments aggregating up to \$20.75 million relating to one undisclosed product candidate and low single-digit royalties on future sales of all products subject to this license.
-In addition, in the event Takeda were to develop additional future qualifying product candidate.
-Our right to milestone payments on the later of the receipt of payment from Takeda of the last amount to be paid under the greement or the cessation of all research and development activities with respect to all program antibodies, collaboration targets and/or collaboration products.
+In addition, in the event Takeda were to develop additional future qualifying product candidates under the terms of our agreement, we would be eligible for milestone payments aggregating up to \$20.75 million for each such qualifying product candidate.
+Our right to milestone payments expires on the later of the receipt of payment from Takeda of the last amount to be paid under the agreement or the cessation of all research and development activities with respect to all program antibodies, collaboration targets and/or collaboration products.
 Our right to royalties expires on the later of 13.5 years from the first commercial sale of each royalty-bearing discovery product or the expiration of the last-to-expire licensed patent.